EV/EBITDA Below 10x on Indian Equities: 25-Year Backtest (NSE)

 | Cash Periods | 5/25 (2000-2004) | — |

-The Sharpe ratios are nearly identical (0.162 vs 0.165).
+The Sharpe ratios are nearly identical (0.167 vs 0.165).
 The strategy doesn't deliver a meaningfully better risk-adjusted return than buying the index.
-It does have a lower beta (0.763), meaning less market exposure, and the down-capture of 68.1% provides some crash protection.
+It does have a beta of 0.801, meaning slightly less market exposure, and the down-capture of 70.3% provides modest crash protection.
 But this isn't the runaway alpha that the cross-currency comparison suggested.

 Year-by-Year